 Riding In The UK Indoor Vs Dryslope

-There are a lot more dry slopes than indoor snowdomes throughout the UK; so the chances are that your nearest slope will be an outdoor one.
-The Snow sports club of Great Britain have compiled a list of all the artificial and real snow slopes in the UK with links to each venue's website and details.
+There are a lot more artificial dry slopes than indoor snowdomes throughout the UK; so the chances are that your nearest slope will be an outdoor one.
+The Ski Club of Great Britain has compiled an easy to use map of the UK that lists of all of the artificial and real snow slopes in the UK, with links to each of the venue's website and details.

 There are plenty of slopes throughout the UK so get in touch with your local one and see what deals, clubs, lessons and events they have on.